top of page

 Folk Canada acknowledges that our offices are situated on the traditional unceded territory of the Algonquin Anishnaabeg People.

-Folk Canada acknowledges the financial support of the Department of Canadian Heritage, Ontario Arts Council, Ontario Creates, FACTOR and the Canada Council for the Arts.
+Folk Canada acknowledges the financial support of the Department of Canadian Heritage, Ontario Creates, FACTOR, Ontario Arts Council, and Work in Culture.

 Ottawa, ON